almog-co/ImageProcessing/README.md

 # ImageProcessing
-Repo for ImageProcessing Barcode Project
+Repo for Image Processing Final Project

 ## Installation
 1. Clone the repo `https://github.com/almog-co/ImageProcessing.git` into a directory on your computer and navigate to it.